How might having children affect a woman's Alzheimer's risk?

 It might not be that having more children is better, however.
 Last week, a team in South Korea found that women who had five or more children had a higher risk of Alzheimer’s.

-“Estrogen levels double by the eighth week of pregnancy before climbing to up to 40 times the normal peak level,” Dr. Ki Woong-kim of Seoul National University, who led that study, said in a statement.
+“Estrogen levels double by the eighth week of pregnancy before climbing to up to 40 times the normal peak level,” Dr. Ki Woong-kim of Seoul National University, who led the study published in Neurology, said in a statement.

 “If these results are confirmed in other populations, it is possible that these findings could lead to the development of hormone-based preventive strategies for Alzheimer’s disease based on the hormonal changes in the first trimester of pregnancy.”